 The radiographic training course is offered in conjunction with Carestream NDT and trains industrial radiographers and companies who want to make the switch from film radiography to digital radiography.
 Students will learn the tools and skills to use digital radiography in their inspections.

-A combination of hands-on lab exercises, lectures from qualified instructions, software training, practice exam, and more are provided in this program.
+A combination of hands-on lab exercises, lectures from qualified instructors, software training, practice exam, and more are provided in this program.
 We also provide resources for NDT jobs and career outlook information.

 Complete NDT Training